-Before you complete any electrical tasks around the home, ask yourself the question – do I know what I’m doing?
+Once you have found the perfect fitting for your home, instead of diving straight into any electrical tasks yourself, it is important to pause and ask yourself the question – do I know what I’m doing?

 If the answer is no or not completely, get a trained electrician to complete the job – electricity can kill so it’s essential it’s performed correctly!
 If the answer is yes, proceed to step two.